 The government also has the right to make changes to its purchase orders, delivery orders, and contracts during the course of contract performance.
 Even as a contractor is working on fulfilling the terms of the contract, and has invested time and finances in the work, he may find that the government is making changes to the contract provisions.
 In these cases though, the government does make provisions for price and delivery schedule changes by way of a modification.
 Initial direction (if time doesn’t allow) may come by way of a unilateral change order, but later followed by a supplemental agreement signed by both parties.
 In dealing with a commercial enterprise, such changes can only be made on mutual agreement, rather than unilaterally imposed.

 Contractors doing business with the government are open to audits by the government any time during the course of the contract.
 Government contractors will have to maintain certain records and produce them if the government requires them.
 In a commercial contract, however, satisfactory completion of the contract is required and there is no mandate for the contractor to be audited.
 The contract agreement between a contractor and a commercial purchaser determines what is required of the contractor.

-Before a business can be eligible to receive a contract award, they must register in a mandatory Federal Government owned and operated free database called System for Award Management (SAM).
-The registration allows a company to be able to receive payment electronically from the government.
-The SAM website can be located at www.SAM.gov.
+Before a business can be eligible to receive a contract award, they must register in a mandatory federal government owned and operated free database called the System for Award Management (SAM).
+Registering allows a company to receive electronic payment from the government.
+The SAM website is at www.SAM.gov.